-I have tried three systems: Overlander stainless, EPCO stainless and Mobile Tradition chrome.
-The Overlander headers fit poorly, the EPCO mufflers were too loud after I added a fairing, and the Mobile Tradition chrome system fit well.
+I have tried three systems: Overlander stainless, EPCO stainless, and Mobile Tradition chrome.
+The Overlander headers fit poorly, the EPCO mufflers were too loud after I added a fairing, and the Mobile Tradition chrome system fits well.
 I have owned chrome mufflers for as long as five years on various vintage BMWs and have not had rust.
-Maybe that is because the bikes are garaged, not ridden very short distances and not ridden in rain.
+Maybe that is because the bikes are garaged, not ridden very short distances, and not ridden in the rain.

-Hava (Swiss I think) also made sport mufflers.
-Also Swirin, I think they were made in New Jersey.
-Hoske made more than one style of sport muffler.
+Hava (Swiss, I think) made sports mufflers.
+Also, Swirin, I think they were made in New Jersey.
+Hoske made more than one style of sports muffler.
 Bruce

 /3 muffler information

 The Swallow tail silencers and straight exhaust pipes were series right through until September 1953 (Introduction of 1954 models).
 As of R51/3 no. 526210 in 1952, fitted with the wider center stand, thus requiring a cut-out or dent in the silencers for the center stand to clear.
 This cut-out was no longer necessary in the torpedo type silencers of the 1954 models, as they were mounted further apart anyway.